makersacademy/takeaway-challenge/README.md

 # Takeaway challenge

-Task - Build a basic web app which integrates the Twilio API and allows user to place an order and receive a test message confirmation with delivery time.
+Task - Build a basic web app which integrates the Twilio API and allows user to place an order and receive a text message confirmation with delivery time.

 ## Installation